mnater/Hyphenopoly/docs/Coping-with-hyphenation-errors.md

     }
 };
 ````
-In the example above Hyphenopoly.js will never hyphenate the word "desert" (exceptions are not case sensitive) and hyphenate the words "dictionary", "dictionaries" and "blogosphere" at the positions marked with a hyphen-minus.
+In the example above Hyphenopoly.js will never hyphenate the word "desert" and hyphenate the words "dictionary", "dictionaries" and "blogosphere" at the positions marked with a hyphen-minus.
+Exceptions are case sensitive.
+The example above will not work for capitalized words (e.g. "Desert").

 __pro:__
 -   one place for all exceptions